How To Adopt A Dallas Animal Services Dog From Out of State

 Navigating the Remote Dallas Animal Services Adoption Process

-3. DOG PICK UP REQUIREMENT Your adopted dog must be picked up from the shelter within 24 hours of finalized adoption or sterilization (if dog is not yet spayed/neutered).
+- DOG PICK UP REQUIREMENT Your adopted dog must be picked up from the shelter within 24 hours of finalized adoption or sterilization (if dog is not yet spayed/neutered).
+There may be available help to foster or board, in Dallas, while waiting for transport availability but there is no guarantee of this - DAS staff will discuss options.

 All dogs leave the shelter sterilized, up to date on vaccinations, and current on monthly preventatives.